 Recruiters take just six seconds to scan a resume, as per The Ladders

 If your resume sounds like everyone else, add another second on for them to toss it into the trash.
 But, if you use resume power words, they’ll spend that extra second looking it over.
 Recruiters have become deaf and blind to words like ‘responsible’ or ‘led,’ so this is where your first advantage is.

 Keywords such as ‘initiated,’ ‘improved,’ ‘increased,’ and ‘championed’ will catch attention.
 When using these power verbs, it paints a clearer picture of your duties and how you produced results (hopefully).
 Led a profitable project?

 Well, what specifically?
-Flesh it out using words ‘chaired,’ ‘planned,’ or ‘produced’.
+Flesh it out using the words ‘chaired,’ ‘planned,’ or ‘produced’.
 Saved the company in some way?
 What department did you ‘rehabilitate’ or ‘restructure,’ and how?
 Words are power.
 Use them.

-Which leads too our next point…
+This leads to our next point.

 Highlight Relevant Skills

 When it comes to mentioning your past employment history, it’s critical you accentuate your problem-solving skills.
 And it’s not just about what you’ve done, but what skills helped you do it.